photonify/photonify/README.md

 ## Usage

-- Photonify has a method called "processFiles" that will create four resized photos for you by default.
+- Photonify has a method called `processFiles` that will create four resized photos for you by default.
 The arguments passed to this method will differ slightly depending on filesystem vs. S3 storage.
 - Both examples are below:

 #### Filesystem Storage: